SujithJr/randomnizer/README.md

 #### You can access the randomnizer function in the following way,

 Inside component and store

+`arg 1: number`: If 100, it will generate ceil value of the random number between 0 and 100

+`arg 2: string (optional)`: ceil or floor - default is set to 'ceil'
 ```
-this.fetchRandom(range) // If 100, it will generate ceil value of the random number between 0 and 100
+this.fetchRandom(range, type = 'ceil | floor')
 ```
 Without store parameter, access it by importing Vue inside the store
 ```